 I’ve been wanting to write a post about my love of books for a while now.
+So here are my top tips for reading with young children.
 Ever since I can remember I’ve been an avid reader.
 Reading opens the imagination, takes you to your own private world, it’s where you can learn, understand and be enriched by your mind and the ideas of others.
 Hence I’ve always encouraged my charges with books too.
 Trips to the library are always part of our routine.
 I think it’s really important to support your local library and it’s a great way for the kids to chose and read lots of books, learn to look after them and bring them back!

 I’ve always thought that reading and sharing stories with little ones right from the get go really helps their own interest in reading which can support them for future learning.
 It’s funny how some of my earliest memories of books are the classics that I read to little ones even today.
 Things like…